IshfaqElahi/ants-visdrone-pipeline/README.md

 # ants-visdrone-pipeline
-An computer vision pipeline utilizing YOLOv8 Nano and ByteTrack on the VisDrone dataset for real-time object detection, human counting, and multi-object video tracking in aerial surveillance.
+A computer vision pipeline utilizing YOLOv8 Nano and ByteTrack on the VisDrone dataset for real-time object detection, human counting, and multi-object video tracking in aerial surveillance.

 # Post-Clone Setup Instructions